tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

 * client_secret
 * token_expiration_days

+# `OAuthAuthenticationProvider`

-There is no "generic OAuth" AuthenticationProvider.
-Currently adding an OAuth provider that delegates to a different OAuth server requires defining a subclass in Python code, a la `CleverAuthenticationAPI`, and define values for the constants URI, METHOD (optional), NAME, TOKEN_TYPE, TOKEN_DATA_SOURCE_NAME, and EXTERNAL_AUTHENTICATE_URL.
-However, it might not be necessary to do this.
+This is an abstract class.
+There is currently no "generic OAuth" provider.
+To add an OAuth provider you must define a subclass in Python code, a la `CleverAuthenticationAPI`, and define values for the constants URI, METHOD (optional), NAME, TOKEN_TYPE, TOKEN_DATA_SOURCE_NAME, and EXTERNAL_AUTHENTICATE_URL.
+You need to implement `remote_exchange_authorization_code_for_access_token` and `remote_patron_lookup`.

+It might not be necessary to do this in all cases.
 It might be possible to configure `OAuthAuthenticationProvider` with an `ExternalIntegration` that contains values for those variables.
+Then we could implement a default `remote_exchange_authorization_code_for_access_token` that works in common cases, and implement `remote_patron_lookup` as a no-op.